Harvey Newquist II

 Harvey P. Newquist is an American athlete and computer manufacturing executive.
 Newquist was the first manufacturing vice president of minicomputer manufacturer Data General.

 Early life and education

 Harvey Paul Newquist was born July 29, 1932, in Racine, WI, the fourth of five sons of Harvey Newquist and Mabel Hartmann.
 He attended Marmion Military Academy and graduated from DeKalb High School in DeKalb, IL in 1950.
 He received a degree in mechanical engineering from the University of Notre Dame in 1954.
-A track athlete, he won three ND monograms and established six school records in hurdles, of which three still remain.
+Competing for the Notre Dame Fighting Irish track and field team, he won three ND monograms and established six school records in hurdles, of which three still remain.
 He was an NCAA Championship finalist and qualified for the hurdle events in the 1952 and 1956 U.S. Olympic Team tryouts.
 He was mentioned in Who's Who in American Colleges and Universities.

 Career

 Newquist's industrial management career included General Electric in Utica, NY where he led aerospace programs and the development of the existing U.S. Navy E3A aircraft.
 At the 3C-Honeywell firm in Framingham, MA, he produced minicomputers and simulators for the NASA Apollo Program.
 From 1968 to 1973, he led the manufacturing and field service operations at Data General Corporation.
 His work on minicomputers is featured in the Oral History collection of the Computer History Museum.